theonlyfaddyinc/.github/README.md

-# .github
+# .github Default Repo
-Default .github information
+Default .github information to be standardized across all the repos